-- The crowds followed Jesus to hear his teaching. - The disciples told Jesus to send the people away. - Jesus told the disciples to feed the crowd. - The disciples told Jesus they didn't have enough food. - All 5,000 people sat down in groups of 50 each. - Jesus took the five loaves of bread and two fish and blessed them. - Everyone ate until they were full! - The disciples collected 12 baskets of leftovers!
+- A large crowd followed Jesus. - The disciples told Jesus to send the people away. - Jesus told the disciples to feed the crowd. - The disciples told Jesus they didn't have enough food. - All 5,000 people sat down in groups of 50 each. - Jesus took the five loaves of bread and two fish and blessed them. - Everyone ate until they were full. - The disciples collected 12 baskets of leftovers!